argodev/argodev.github.io/_posts/2020-12-21-assessing-ids-configs.md

 - vulnerability research
 - studies
 - ics
-description: "Last week, I wrote about [the first paper](https://robgillen.com/technology/2020/12/07/method-for-accessing-ad/) in a series of three that summarize the work my team did on assessing anomaly detection methods for protecting industrial control systems.
-In this post, I introduce the second paper published by [the IEEE](https://www.ieee.org/).
-This paper discusses the design methodology and implementation of a test bed required to validate the method described in [the first paper](https://robgillen.com/technology/2020/12/07/method-for-accessing-ad/).
-The third paper details the experiments and results of evaulating the method from the first paper via the testbed described in the second."
+description: "Over the past few weeks, I have written about a series of papers my team produced on the topic of anomaly detection-based protection systems for industrial control systems.
+The first paper a simple model for assessing the effective security gained/lost by various configurations of ML-based anomaly detection systems desgined to protect industrial control systems.
+The second paper discusses the design methodology and implementation of a test bed required to validate the method described in the first paper.
+This third paper details the experiments and results of evaulating the method from the first paper via the testbed described in the second."
 mathjax: true
 ---